Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Related Work

 \section{Related Work}

-Continual learning is conceptually related to incremental learning \cite{rebuffi2017icarl,rosenfeld2018incremental,hersche2022constrained,wang2019incremental1,wang2019incremental2,wang2021lifelong} and online learning \cite{bottou1998online,shalev2012online} as they all assume that tasks or samples are presented in a sequential manner.
-On the one side, although incremental learning and continual learning are frequently used interchangeably in the literature, they are not always the same.
+Continual learning considers how to learn \textit{a sequence of tasks} while maintaining the performance on previously learned tasks.
+It is conceptually related to incremental learning and online learning as they all assume that tasks or samples are presented in a sequential manner.
+Although incremental learning and continual learning are frequently used interchangeably in the literature, they are not always the same.
 In some studies\cite{rebuffi2017icarl,rosenfeld2018incremental,hersche2022constrained}, incremental learning is used to describe a learning process where a sequence of incremental tasks are learned in a continual manner --- in this case, continual learning can be referred to as incremental learning.
-Nevertheless, several other studies on incremental learning \cite{wang2019incremental1,wang2019incremental2,wang2021lifelong} concentrate on how to incrementally adjust the previously learned policy to facilitate the fast adaptation to a new task, while ignoring how the agent performs on old tasks.
-In this sense, continual learning is different from incremental learning.

-On the other side, online learning aims to fit a single model to \textit{a single task} over a sequence of data instances without any adaptation to new tasks or concerns for the mitigation of catastrophic forgetting\cite{bottou1998online,shalev2012online}.
-By contrast, continual learning considers how to learn \textit{a sequence of tasks} while maintaining the performance on previously learned tasks.
-Another field related to continual learning is multitask learning\cite{caruana1997multitask,crawshaw2020multi,zhang2021survey}, which tries to train a single model on multiple tasks simultaneously.
-The key difference is that, in multitask learning, the training data for all tasks are simultaneously available while continual learning is usually based on the assumption that the training data of a previous task cannot be readily used for training on the current task.
+Nevertheless, several other studies on incremental learning \cite{wang2019incremental, wang2021lifelong, alegre2021minimum} concentrate on how to incrementally adjust the previously learned policy to facilitate the fast adaptation to a new task, while not considering the agent performance on old tasks.
+Online learning aims to fit a single model to \textit{a single task} over a sequence of data instances without any adaptation to new tasks or concerns for the mitigation of catastrophic forgetting\cite{bottou1998online,shalev2012online}.
+Another related field is multitask learning\cite{huang2022curriculum,crawshaw2020multi,zhang2021survey}, which tries to train a single model on multiple tasks simultaneously, rather than learning tasks sequentially.

-For CRL in dynamic environments, the greatest challenge comes from detecting the changes of environment autonomously.
-RL-CD\cite{da2006dealing} is a model-based approach that estimates a set of partial models (containing the transition probability and reward function for each underlying MDP) for predicting environmental dynamics.
-It detects context changes by continuously evaluating the prediction quality of each partial model on the given experience transitions in the current environment.
-The model with the highest prediction quality is designated as the current active model, and when there is no model with quality higher than a predefined threshold, a new one is created.
-Although no prior knowledge is required, RL-CD is computationally and memory intensive since it needs to build an MDP for each context.